telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-key-features.md

 Here is an example how the above RadPdfViewer features could be applied:

-For the example we will visualize a pdf document from file.
-Add a pdf document to the project and set its build action to be **EmbeddedResource**.
+For the example we will visualize a pdf document from file embedded in the application with a **BuildAction:EmbeddedResource**.

 Then add the following code to load the pdf document from Stream: